yusefellban/smart-learning-assistant-service/README.md

 ## Overview

-Smart Learning Assistant Service is an AI-driven Q&A microservice that uses advanced natural language processing to deliver real-time, personalized answers.
-The project leverages reactive programming with Reactor, integrates with PostgreSQL for persistence, and is designed for a microservices architecture using Spring Cloud (Eureka, OpenFeign) for service discovery and inter-service communication.
+Smart Learning Assistant Service is an AI-powered Q&A microservice that leverages advanced natural language processing to deliver real-time, personalized answers.
+The project utilizes reactive programming with Reactor, integrates with PostgreSQL for persistence, and is built for a microservices architecture using Spring Cloud (Eureka, OpenFeign) for service discovery and inter-service communication.

 ## Features

-- **Instant Q&A Responses:** Provides immediate responses using AI-driven processing.
+- **Instant Q&A Responses:** Provides rapid answers using AI-driven processing.
 - **Reactive Streaming:** Supports real-time streaming of responses with Reactor's Flux.
 - **Clean Architecture:** Separates concerns into domain, application, infrastructure, and presentation layers.
 - **Persistence:** Saves chat history and user feedback in a PostgreSQL database.
 - **Microservices Ready:** Integrates with Spring Cloud Eureka and OpenFeign.
-- **API Documentation:** Automatically generated API docs using SpringDoc (Swagger UI).
+- **API Documentation:** Automatically generated API documentation via SpringDoc (Swagger UI).

 ## Technologies